monkeython/musixmatch/python-musixmatch/README.rst

 :py:mod:`urllib` support for **http_proxy**, so they can just set up the proper environment variable:

+http_proxy
-:http_proxy: the complete HTTP proxy URL to use in queries.
+   the complete HTTP proxy URL to use in queries.

 Considering all the available HTTP proxy solutions, I'm reluctant to implement a further caching support.
 Though i can consider serialization support.